brainhack-school2020/Biosignal-Emotions-BHS-2020/PITCHME.md

 ---

+@snap[north span-100]
+### Classifier Comparison
+@snapend

+@snap[south span-100]
+<iframe src="https://brainhack-school2020.github.io/Biosignal-Emotions-BHS-2020/classifier_comparison.html" width="1000" height="500" frameborder="0" marginwidth="0" marginheight="0"></iframe>
+@snapend

+---

+#### Future work

+- Seeing how changing earlier decisions affects performance (e.g. preprocessing)
+- Experimenting with methods to reduce prediction runtime
+- Testing classifier performance on entirely new dataset

+---

-#### What we learned in the BHS2020
+#### What we learned in BHS2020

+- More experience with GitHub
-- Modern tools for coding and IT
+- New data visualization tools
-- Distance teamwork (GitHub, GitPitch)
-- Project organization
+- Deeper understanding of machine learning
 - Better Python skills
+- Appropriate use of notebooks (interactive visualizations vs. complex pipelines for HPC)
-- Modern data visualization tools and practices
+- Exposure to open science tools and practices!
-- OpenScience mindset and good practices

 ---

-# Thank you!
-#### Many thanks for the instructors and organizers !
+#### Many thanks to the instructors and organizers!